sguox002/leetcode/leetcode-all.md

 ->>
 problems are classified according to the most important classification. we focused on the idea.

+## brief on algorithm and data structure

+on algorithm, recursion is most important.
+It is the base for many powerful techniques such as dfs, backtracking, dynamic programming, divide and conquer et al. divide and conquer, dp, backtracking is generally hard, especially dp could be very hard. dfs/bfs/union find is easier. two pointer, sliding window could be tricky.
+greedy: the most difficulty part of greedy is to find the correct first step and prove it is correct.
+Most first step choice is wrong.
+Once the first step is found, implementation is usually straightforward.

+Among the data structure, hashmap and array could be very tricky. tree, trie all relates to recursion and could be hard. heap could be tricky. (nonlinear data structure). stack could be the most tricky one in the data struture. queue, deque is generally easier. string could also be tricky since it has a lot of applications.

+misc: math, bit manipulation, Binary index tree, segment tree.

 ## algorithm focused Problems

 major algorithms: